It’s been two and a half years since Ontario’s biggest credit union (Meridian) announced its new digital bank (motusbank), and now it’s here.

 - Rate hold: 90 days

-- Portability: Nationwide (except Quebec) with up to one year to port.
+- Portability: Nationwide (except Quebec) with up to six months to port.
 That’s the longest porting timeframe we’re aware of from any lender.
 This is extremely consumer-friendly as it gives you more time to close on a new house and avoid a full prepayment penalty

 - Blend and increase option: Yes, with no penalty